Zimbabwe - Country Portrait

 - Form of government: Parliamentary democracy

-- Top 3 export goods: maize, cotton, tobacco
+- Top 3 export goods: Gems and precious metals, tobacco, nickel

-- Zimbabwe is known for: Lake Kariba which forms the world's largest natural reservoir.
+- Known for: Lake Kariba which forms the world's largest natural reservoir.

 Zimbabwe borders the states of Botswana, Mozambique, South Africa, and Zambia and is dominated by mountainous land.
 The climate is tropical with a rainy season between November and March.
 Formerly known Southern Rhodesia, it has belonged to the British Commonwealth since 1923.
 Since the first free elections in 1979, Zimbabwe has been independent since 1980.

 Culturally, Zimbabwe is still strongly influenced by the former colonial power Britain.
 The language, education, habits of the educated class and preferences for football clubs are closely connected with the British heritage.
 The education system which was largely supported by the churches during the colonial period was further developed by the government since the country's independence.
 However, it suffers from severe under-funding due to the economic crisis.
 The illiteracy rate is around 9 percent.